 - Injury and Accident: Traumatic, forced movement to the head or body in any direction can dramatically affect the body and neck.
 When we receive a trauma such as whiplash from an auto accident, it affects the biomechanics of your body negatively.
 Take whiplash for instance.
 When we are hit from behind our spine inadvertently bends from C7, then C6, then C5 and upward towards our skull where the shockwave or cracking of the whip ends.
 Our necks are naturally supposed to bend from C1, down to C7, not the other way!

 - Normal Aging: Degenerative disorders such as degenerative disc disease or spinal stenosis directly affect the spine and can occur with natural aging.

 - Auto Accidents: Auto accidents are the leading cause of neck and back pain!
-Even minor accidents can leave hidden traumas and tears to muscles, ligaments and tissue.
-These are serious and result in degenerative diseases if left untreated along with a loss
+Even minor accidents can cause hidden traumas and tears to muscles, ligaments and tissue.
+These are serious and result in degenerative diseases if left untreated.

 Enter Your Information Below to Get Your Free